NadineAshraf/Graduation-Project-FOTA/README.md

 8-	In case of user acceptance, the raspberry pi requests the new hex file from the server and sends an update request message through CAN to the application ECU to perform a soft reset and start executing the bootloader.

-9-	The server sends the hex file to the raspberry by.
+9-	The server sends the hex file to the raspberry Pi.

 10- The raspberry pi validates the file for errors.